sophjane/me/README.md

 ### Hi, I'm Sophie! 😃

-I'm currently on my last year of my software engineering degree at University of Aveiro, Portugal.
+I'm currently on my last year of my Software Engineering degree at University of Aveiro, Portugal.

 Here's a few things that I've worked with...